 - Notice.
 Both the complainant and the respondent will be notified at least 120 hours in advance of the date and time of the hearing and the names of the hearing panelists. - Hearing Packet.
 In advance of the hearing, the TMCC Title IX Office finalizes a packet with information it deems relevant to the case to be shared with the hearing panel.
 The hearing packet typically includes the investigator's report (if applicable).
-The TMCC Title IX Office will share a copy of that packet with both the complainant and the respondent at least 120 hours in advance of the hearing.

-- Conflict of Interest.
+The TMCC Title IX Office will share a copy of that packet with both the complainant and the respondent at least 120 hours in advance of the hearing. - Conflict of Interest.
 A complainant and/or respondent may challenge the participation of a panelist because of perceived conflict of interest, bias, or prejudice.
 Such challenges, including rationale, must be made to the TMCC Title IX Office at least 72 hours prior to the commencement of the hearing.
 At its discretion, the TMCC Title IX Office will determine whether such a conflict of interest exists and whether a panelist should be replaced.
 Postponement of a hearing may occur if a replacement panelist cannot be immediately identified. - Witnesses.
 The hearing panel may, at its discretion, exclude witnesses or witness testimony the panel considers irrelevant or duplicative. - Electronic Devices.
 A respondent, complainant, advisor, and/or witness may not bring electronic devices that capture or facilitate communication (e.g., computer, cell phone, audio/video recorder, etc.) into a hearing room, unless authorized by the hearing panel.
 The TMCC Title IX Office will make an audio recording of the hearing to be kept on file for three years.
 Reasonable care will be taken to create a quality audio recording and minimize technical problems; however, technical problems that result in no recording or an inaudible one will not be a valid argument for appeal. - Hearing Procedure.
 A hearing panel has general authority over the conduct of the hearing (e.g., it may set time frames for witness testimony and it may limit opening/closing statements or their length, etc.).
 The general course of procedure for a panel hearing is as follows: introductions; respondent's statement accepting or denying responsibility; opening comments from the complainant; opening comments from the respondent; questions from the panel; testimony/questions of other material witnesses (if applicable); closing comments from the complainant; and, closing comments from the respondent.
 A complainant or respondent may not question each other or other witnesses directly, but may raise questions to be asked of that party through the hearing panel, which will determine whether to ask them.
-The hearing panel determines the relevancy of any information presented/submitted at the hearing and can exclude irrelevant information. - Hearing Facilitator.
-A staff member from the TMCC Title IX Office will serve as the non-voting hearing facilitator. - Relevance. - In evaluating the relevance of information, the TMCC Title IX Office or the hearing panel, as appropriate, considers, among other things, whether the information bears on a fact at issue in the case, is more prejudicial than probative, or is duplicative.
+The hearing panel determines the relevancy of any information presented/submitted at the hearing and can exclude irrelevant information.

+• Hearing Facilitator.
+A staff member from the TMCC Title IX Office will serve as the non-voting hearing facilitator.